 University Hospitals Partners with the Cleveland Browns to Provide Comprehensive Care for the Team and their Families

 University Hospitals has partnered with the Cleveland Browns to provide a more comprehensive and holistic approach to caring for the athletes and their families.
 The safety and wellness of each player is the primary goal of our sports medicine team.
-Our vision is to provide the players, their families, and the community with high-quality, innovative and comprehensive health care from University Hospitals Sports Medicine.
+Our vision is to provide the players, their families, and the community with high-quality, innovative and comprehensive health care from University Hospitals Drusinsky Sports Medicine Institute.

 Offering Total Body Holistic Care